 This does not mean African resources should remain untapped.
 First, because they cannot really remain so.
 The global demand is so high, transnational firms are so powerful, blocking them is practically impossible.
-The biggest change could be in the mindsets: natural resources could be considered as a bonus to a given situation, an additional revenue that can provide extra infrastructures, emergency plans or stabilize tougher upcoming times.
+The biggest change could be in the mindsets: natural resources could be considered as a bonus to a given situation, additional revenue that can provide extra infrastructures, emergency plans or stabilize tougher upcoming times.

-When your country is an oil-rich one, it is actually harder to lead a consistent public policy, to recruit civil servants and bring foreign investors on the long-run than when you are not.
+When your country is an oil-rich one, it is actually harder to lead a consistent public policy, to recruit civil servants and bring foreign investors on the long-run than when you’re not.
 Between 2014 and 2016, oil prices more than halved (and the oil-rich Arabic countries I was extolling a few lines above were the ones who suffered the most this crisis), while less famous resources also vary a lot, such as Bauxite or Alumina.

 When a country is a resource-rich one, it is also more politically vulnerable.
-Not only because it is the object of all kinds of covetousness, but also because a single event can make its government more fragile.
+Not only because it is the object of all kinds of covetousness, also because a single event can make its government more fragile.
 The case of Venezuela, strongly hit by US sanctions and dropping oil prices, is one of the most blatant examples.
 To strike this country, striking its natural resources looks much easier than attacking a whole sector of services or a diversified industry.

 What can one conclude then?
 It is necessary to make the relevant investments and to focus on institutions as quickly as possible.
 Focusing on something else than resources can also change the view we have of Africa, by having less “Biblical” narratives based on the fatality of a future of despair or joy and seeing the continent with a more pragmatic approach.
-Most of Africans are young, bilingual (if not more) and connected.
+Most Africans are young, bilingual (if not more) and connected.
 The power sector begins to thrive.
-This is a fertile ground for the development of entrepreneurship, services, and industries that do not rely on natural resources.
+This is a fertile ground for the development of entrepreneurship, services and industries that do not rely on natural resources.
 These can still help but could be put in the background.
 It should be a political choice, and it surely requires courage and an elaborate vision for the future.